By Kirill Maksymiak March 23, 2023

 Use the Right Tie-Downs

-To secure your cargo onto the trailer, you’ll need to use tie-downs.
-The type of tie-downs you use will depend on the type of cargo you’re hauling, but there are a few general guidelines to follow.
-You should use tie-downs that are rated for the weight of your cargo, and you should avoid using knots, as they can reduce the strength of the tie-down.
+To secure your cargo to the trailer you must use tie-downs.
+The specific type of tie-downs needed depends on the cargo you’re carrying.
+Certain general guidelines must be followed.
+Select tie-downs that are rated for the weight of your shipment and avoid knots as they can reduce the tie-down’s strength.

-You should also make sure that your tie-downs are properly attached to the trailer and your cargo.
-They should be tight enough to hold your items in place, but not so tight that they damage your cargo or the trailer.
+Make certain that your tie-downs are firmly attached to both the trailer and your load.
+They should be tightened sufficiently to hold your items steady but not excessively to avoid damaging your cargo or the trailer.

 Use Loading Ramps Safely

-When loading, make sure that your items are centered on the ramp and that they’re not too heavy for you to handle.
-It’s also important to avoid sudden movements or jerks when moving the items up the ramp, as this can cause instability and accidents.
+When placing items make sure they are centered on the ramp and that their weight is easy for you to handle.
+Moreover avoid any movements or jolts while moving items up the ramp since these could cause instability and accidents.

 Check and Adjust Your Load

-Before hitting the road, it’s important to check your load and make any necessary adjustments.
-You should make sure that your tie-downs are still tight and secure and that your cargo hasn’t shifted during loading.
-If you notice any issues, you should make the necessary adjustments before starting your haul.
+Before departing it is essential to check your load and make any adjustments.
+You need to confirm that your tie-downs are firmly fastened and that your cargo has not shifted during loading.
+Should any issues arise they must be addressed prior, to starting your journey.

-Additionally, you should periodically check your load during your haul to ensure that it’s still secure and stable.
-You should also avoid sudden movements, turns, or stops that can cause your load to shift or become unstable.
+Additionally you should check your cargo during transit to ensure it stays secure and balanced.
+It is also recommended to avoid turns or sudden braking that could cause your cargo to shift or become unstable.

-At Hetman Rental, not only do we offer the best trailers for your use, we also rent out accessories that help you in moving your load onto the trailers.
+At Hetman Rental we provide not the finest trailers, for your needs but also rent accessories that assist you in loading your cargo onto the trailers.

 close